mmseng/AislingMatHelper/README.md

 4. Run the script.

 Notes:
 - If the timings aren't quite right for your specific rig, see the <a href='#timing-variables'>Timing Variables</a> section below.
+The timings were mostly tested in Horizons.
+The script works in Odyssey, but the timings may need some minor tweaking.
 - You may wish to create multiple copies of the script with different variable values for different purposes.

 ### Use in game